Convergence rates for the stochastic gradient descent method for non-convex objective functions: Stochastic gradient descent

 In the following proposition, we obtain a lower bound in probability for the sets $A_n$, $n\in\mathbb{N}_0$.
 The interesting observation is that Proposition~\ref{ng_converge} and Proposition~\ref{ng_tang}, which obtain estimates for the solution of \eqref{ng_sgd} conditioned on the events $A_n$, $n\in\mathbb{N}_0$, can be used together and inductively to obtain lower bound in probability for the events $A_n$, $n\in\mathbb{N}_0$.
 Namely, Proposition~\ref{ng_converge} implies that, on the event $A_{n-1}$, the process is converging to $\mathcal{M}\cap U$ in the normal directions with high probability, and Proposition~\ref{ng_tang} can be used to estimate the probability that the solution \eqref{ng_sgd} escapes the basin of attraction along the tangential directions.
+We first introduce some convenient notation.